 Living with endometriosis can affect your overall mental, physical and social wellbeing.
 If you’re experiencing painful periods or pain during sex and think you might have endometriosis, you should visit your GP to discuss ways to manage your symptoms.

 Endometriosis can be difficult to diagnose without visiting a specialist doctor or gynaecologist.
 At present, the only way to properly diagnose endometriosis is by performing what’s known as a laparoscopy.

 A laparoscopy is an examination that’s carried out under a general anaesthetic, where you will be put to sleep.
-You should be able to go home on the same day.
-A small tube with a camera on the end will be inserted into your belly button.
-It will record pictures so that the doctor can see if there’s any endometriosis tissue.
+Depending on the extent of the surgery, you should be able to go home on the same day.
+A small tube with a camera on the end will be inserted into your abdomen through your belly button.
+It will record pictures so that the doctor can see if there’s any endometriosis tissue or signs of inflammation.
 A small tissue sample (a biopsy) may also be taken.